-With the cheapest budget model coming in at under £30, the question is: can you really afford not to add streaming to your system?
+Even the cheapest budget models now boast excellent performance, so the question is: can you really afford not to add streaming to your system?

 The lack of a display is a bit of a bugbear, and the presets integration could do with some work.
 But those minor quibbles aside, this is a superb and affordable way to implement streaming into your system without compromising on sonic quality.